jackocnr/intl-tel-input/README.md

 but beware that even after minification, this script is still >300kB).

-## Troubleshooting
+## CSS
-* Depending on your project setup, you may need to override the path to flags.png in your CSS.
-You can do so like this:
+* Image path: depending on your project setup, you may need to override the path to flags.png in your CSS e.g.

         .intl-tel-input .flag {background-image: url("path/to/flags.png");}

+* Input margin: for the sake of alignment, the default CSS forces the input's vertical margin to 0px.
+If you want vertical margin, you should add it to the container (with class "intl-tel-input").
+* z-index: by default, the input has a z-index of 0, the selected flag: 1, and the dropdown: 2.
+If you have other elements with z-index on your page, you will need to make sure you apply an appropriate value to the container (with class "intl-tel-input") for this to work properly.

 ## Attributions